Planning Permit Review Process Discretionary Projects

 8. Project Conditions

-It is important that applicant’s address concerns and incorporate comments raised by the DAC and at the Community Workshop.
+It is important that applicant’s address concerns and incorporates comments raised by the DAC and at the Community Workshop.
 Outstanding issues that warrant resolution may be included as conditions of project approval by the decision maker.
 Standard project conditions generally ensure compliance with the City Code, goals and policies.
 Additional conditions may be imposed to mitigate potential environmental effects of the project, or to ensure the public’s health, safety, and welfare.

 Planning staff strive to maintain positive coordination with the applicant throughout the planning permit process.
 As such, applicants are provided a preview of recommended conditions before a scheduled decision maker hearing.